abar193/AbarCards/README.md

 	2 User Interface

 	?
-I'd like to extend mechanics of the game, add new reaces and stuff
+I'd like to extend mechanics of the game, add new races and stuff